cksajil/AcousticsLab/README.md

 # AcousticsLab
-Supporting codes and data for the paper titled "Leveraging Room Acoustics in Active Noise Control"
+A Python Module for Simulating Active Noise Control Experiments